Table of Contents

 - The fundamentals of pistol shooting

 - Laws relating to concealed carry including the use of deadly force and civil liability issues (i.e. “What happens after you shoot”)

 At the completion of the class your instructor will give you a certificate of completion.
-By law this certificate should have the wording, "This course complies with section 5j of 1927 PA 372".
-Your certificate of completion never expires but don't wait too long to apply.
+By law this certificate should have the wording, “This course complies with section 5j of 1927 PA 372”.
+Your certificate of completion expires after 5 years, so don’t wait too long to apply.
 The knowledge gained from this course will eventually fade from your mind so you should continue your education by reading current books on concealed carry laws and tactics.

 How long does it take to get a license?